On the density of strongly minimal algebraic vector fields: Preliminaries

 \section{Preliminaries}

-In this preliminary section, we recall some classical facts and definitions that will be used in the following sections.
-It is organized as follows.
-In subsection 2.1, we recall the correspondence between algebraic vector fields and their {\em{solution sets in a differentially closed field}} for which there are many references in the model-theoretic literature (see for example the first section of \cite{Hrushovski-Itai} or \cite{Freitag-Jaoui-Moosa}).
-The subsections 2.2 to 2.4 introduce some vocabulary on {\em twisted algebraic vector fields} that will be used in Section 5.
-All the definitions and results contained in these subsections are taken from \cite{Coutinho-Pereira}, \cite{Coutinho} and \cite{Pereira-JEMS}.
-Finally, in subsections 2.5 and 2.6, we recall some classical terminology on {\em distributions and foliations} in the setting of differential algebra from \cite{jaoui-Confluentes} that will be used in Sections 3 and 4.
+This preliminary section is organized as follows.
+In subsection 2.1, we recall the correspondence between algebraic vector fields and their {\em{solution sets in a differentially closed field}}, see \cite{Hrushovski-Itai,Freitag-Jaoui-Moosa,Jaoui-Moosa}.
+The subsections 2.2 to 2.4 introduce some vocabulary on {\em twisted algebraic vector fields} from \cite{Coutinho-Pereira, Coutinho,Pereira-JEMS} that will be relevant in Section 5.
+Finally, in subsections 2.5 and 2.6, we recall some classical terminology on {\em distributions and foliations} in the setting of differential algebra.
+We refer to \cite[Sections 2 and 3]{Pizarro} for background on the standard model-theoretic terminology used in this section.